-Whether you are like us and have an excess of 50 houseplants, or you are a new plant parent: preparing for that long-awaited holiday (thanks, Covid) and the thought of leaving your friendly foliage to their own devices for several weeks can be quite daunting...
+Whether you are like us and have an excess of 50 houseplants, or you are a new plant parent: preparing for that long-awaited holiday and the thought of leaving your friendly foliage to its own devices for several weeks can be quite daunting...

 Who will water it?
 What happens if it's really hot — or cold for that matter?
 Will it be dead when you get back?